Meghanareddy236/cognixAi/README.md

 **CognixAi**
-et Cognix 🤖– An AI Assistant for Smart Automation!
+ 🤖– An AI Assistant for Smart Automation!
 I’m excited to introduce Cognix, a personal AI assistant chatbot built using Python!
 Designed to enhance productivity and streamline tasks, Cognix is packed with powerful capabilities:

 💠 What Cognix Can Do: